Black Friday 2017: The best deals on graphics cards, monitors, SSDs and more

 SSDs:

-One of the best 2.5in SATA SSDs around, the Samsung 850 EVO is a brilliant and reliable all-rounder.
-Available in a range of storage sizes, it also comes with a handy five-year guarantee.
+Arguably the best 2.5in SATA SSDs around, the Samsung 850 EVO also comes with a handy five-year guarantee, making it excellent value for money.

 Peripherals: